lihuang/toast/README.md

 ## Basic Design

-About automation test case, actually if a test case was automated, a corresponding test code (usually based on a specific programming test framework, such as Xunit, Selenium or etc...) having been written already, from running aspect we look test code (usually a test method in souce code) as test case.
+About automation test case, actually if a test case was automated, a corresponding test code (usually based on a specific programming test framework, such as Xunit, Selenium or etc.) having been written already, from running aspect we look test code (usually a test method in souce code) as test case.
 Test code is built to excutable binary and it will run on a test box against deployed test environment.
-Since test code is written
+Since test code is written based on a framework, the output is formatted.
+Once toast get the output of test code, after parsing output, we can know how many case passed or failed.

 ## Setup